boniface/corda/docs/source/key-concepts-contracts.rst

 Peers should therefore check the contents of a transaction before signing it, *even if the transaction is contractually valid*, to see whether they agree with the proposed ledger update.
 A peer is under no obligation to sign a transaction just because it is contractually valid.
+For example, they may be unwilling to take on a loan that is too large, or may disagree on the amount of cash offered for an asset.

 Oracles
 -------